 o

-If you must be afraid, fear God.
+If you fear anything, fear God.

 Fear God, and you will fear nothing else.